Neethuhh/FUTURE_DS_01/README.md

 ## 📄 License

-This project is for educational and portfolio purposes.
+This project was completed as part of my **Data Analytics Internship (2026)**.
+All analysis and visualizations are original work.